richardschoen/howtostuff/nodejs20_register.md

 Run following command: ```node -v``` and it should show: ```v20.8.1```

 ## NPM for nodejs20 doesn't seem to be found
+After cganging to nodejs20, the npm command does not seem to be found, even though it exists as: ```/QOpenSys/pkgs/lib/nodejs20/bin/npm```

 Type: ```npm``` and press enter.

 You will probably see: ```-bash: npm: command not found```